flutter/website/src/development/ui/advanced/splash-screen.md

 ```
 {% endsamplecode %}

-Then, you can reimplement the first frame in Flutter that shows elements of your
+Then, you can reimplement the first frame in Flutter
-Android launch screen in the same positions on screen.
+that shows elements of your Android launch screen in
+the same positions on screen.
-For an example of this, see the [Android splash screen sample app][].
+For an example of this, check out the
+[Android splash screen sample app][].

 [Android Splash Screens]: {{site.android-dev}}/about/versions/12/features/splash-screen
 [launch screen]: {{site.android-dev}}/topic/performance/vitals/launch-time#themed